troyshannon94/troyshannon94.github.io/README.md

 # troyshannon94.github.io
 <h1>
 Static test web page.
-The button below will sen an event to GA4
+The button below will send an event to GA4
 </h1>

 <h2>